rks101/egnet/README.md

 ```
 ----

-## ifconfig
+## `ifconfig`

-ifconfig - to show and manage the network interface.
+`ifconfig` can be used to show and manage the network interface.
 Caution: this has been replaced by ip.
-The logical name of the interface corresponds to the Network adapter's logical name in lshw output.
+The logical name of the interface corresponds to the Network adapter's logical name in `lshw` output.

 ```
 $ ifconfig